-BlueBRIDGE is the new European initiative funded under the H2020 framework that supports the Fishery and Marine Sciences Community and further develops and exploits the iMarine e-Infrastructure data services for an ecosystems approach to fisheries.
-This project is a successful example of how to continue (from the iMarine initiative78) to cater to the Fishery and Marine Sciences communities.
+BlueBRIDGE, a European project funded under the H2020 framework that began in September 2015.
+It supports the Fishery and Marine Sciences Community and further develops and exploits the iMarine e-Infrastructure data services for an ecosystems approach to fisheries.
+This project is a successful example of how to continue (from the iMarine initiative79) to cater to the Fishery and Marine Sciences communities.

-The objective of the project BlueBRIDGE is to support capacity building in interdisciplinary research communities actively involved in increasing scientific knowledge about resource overexploitation, degraded environment and ecosystem with the aim of providing a more solid ground for informed advice to competent authorities and to enlarge the spectrum of growth opportunities as addressed by the Blue Growth Societal Challenge.
+The objective of the project is to support capacity building in interdisciplinary research communities actively involved in increasing scientific knowledge about resource overexploitation, degraded environment and ecosystem with the aim of providing a more solid ground for informed advice to competent authorities and to enlarge the spectrum of growth opportunities as addressed by the Blue Growth Societal Challenge.

-The initiative capitalizes on past investments and uses the proven D4Science infrastructure79 that counts over 1500 users, integrates more than 50 repositories, executes around 13,000 models and algorithms per month and provides access to over a billion records in repositories worldwide, with 99.7% service availability.
+The initiative capitalizes on past investments and uses the proven D4Science infrastructure80 that counts over 1500 users, integrates more than 50 repositories, executes around 13,000 models and algorithms per month, and provides access to over a billion records in repositories worldwide, with 99.7% service availability.